 #30 Asterix and the Chariot Race

-Chariot Race is another solid Ferri and Conrad effort than recaptures the elegant simplicity of classic Asterix adventures.
+Chariot Race is another solid Ferri and Conrad effort that recaptures the elegant simplicity of classic Asterix adventures.
 Naming a rival chariot driver “Coronavirus” was scarily prescient.
 It’s also noteworthy as the first Asterix book not translated into English by Anthea Bell.

 #29 Asterix and the Griffin

 Asterix, Obelix, and Getafix travel to the eastern reaches of the known world, Sarmatia.
-The book breaks the formula by starting the Gauls’ story when they’re already close to their destination, allowing for more interesting story-telling.
+The book breaks the formula by starting the Gauls’ story when they’re already close to their destination, allowing for more interesting storytelling.
 The most viable love interest yet for the main characters is handled surprisingly well.

 #28 Asterix and the Black Gold

 Asterix’s visit to the Middle East is an early Uderzo-written effort that maintains the goodwill from the Goscinny years.
 The odd blend of James Bond gadgets and Biblical allusions is memorable.
 The oil jokes are funny, as are the scenes where the Gauls are attacked by a series of wandering warriors in the desert.
-The revelation that the entire adventure was a wild-goose chase is surprisingly effective.
+The revelation that the entire adventure was a wild goose chase is surprisingly effective.